History of the Minnesota Twins: 1970s: From first place to mediocrity

-(1980-1992) Twins dynasty – the Tom Kelly era
+1980–1992: Twins dynasty – the Tom Kelly era

 In the early 1980s, The Twins fell further, winning only 37% of its games from 1981 to 1982.
 They had their worst season in Minnesota in 1982, with a 60–102 record, the worst the franchise had since the 1904 season (that team went 38–113).
 It was the first (and last until 2016) 100-loss season in Minnesota.
 From their arrival in 1961 through 1981, the team played its games at Metropolitan Stadium in Bloomington, a suburb south of the Twin Cities.
 The Mall of America now occupies the spot where the "Old Met" stood, complete with home plate and the seat where Harmon Killebrew hit a 520-foot home run; both of those landmarks are located inside of Nickelodeon Universe.
 The 1982 season brought the team indoors, into Hubert H. Humphrey Metrodome, which was located in downtown Minneapolis near the Mississippi River.

 In 1984, Calvin Griffith sold the Twins to Minneapolis banker Carl Pohlad.
 In 1985, Minnesota hosted the All-Star Game at Metrodome, with the National League winning the game 6–1 over the American League.
 Future World Series MVP Jack Morris was the losing pitcher for the American League.

 After several losing seasons in the Dome, a nucleus of players acquired during the waning years of the Griffith regime (Kent Hrbek, Tom Brunansky, Gary Gaetti, Frank Viola) combined with a few good trades (Bert Blyleven), intelligent free agent acquisitions (Al Newman, Roy Smalley), and a rising star in Kirby Puckett, combined to return the team to the World Series for the first time since 1965, defeating the Detroit Tigers (who won the World Series three years earlier) in the ALCS along the way.
-The dynamic play of the new superstars electrified the team and propelled the Twins to a seven-game victory over the St. Louis Cardinals to win the 1987 World Series.
-All games in the 1987 series were won by the home team.
+The dynamic play of the new superstars propelled the Twins to a seven-game victory over the St. Louis Cardinals to win the 1987 World Series.
+The Twins hosted 4 games in the World Series, proving to be the difference, as all games in the 1987 series were won by the home team.

 The 1987 Twins set a record for fewest regular season victories by a World Series champion with 85 and a .525 winning percentage.
 This record was broken by the 2006 Cardinals, who won the World Series after going 83–78 during the regular season and a .513 percentage.
 While their 56–25 record at Metrodome was the best overall home record for 1987, the Twins had an appalling 29–52 mark away from Metrodome and they only won nine road games after the All-Star break.